 Nearly thirty-four years after The King’s death, a new song has been discovered and confirmed forensically to be the king himself, Elvis Presley.
 Ed Primeau was contacted by Mike Chesney of WWMT TV 3 the CBS affiliate in Kalamazoo and Grand Rapids Michigan to use his voice identification expertise to confirm the song is genuine.

 Ed Primeau is president of Primeau Productions, Inc. based out of Rochester Hills, Michigan, as well as a well-respected audio and video forensic expert.

 The three versions are vocals and piano only and do not sound like an Elvis song, which may be a huge reason why the song was not recorded and released.
-Primeau referred the film crew to Gary Graff, an icon rock journalist and Billbord magazine columnist who is a friend of Primeau?s and local Metro Detroit Area resident.
+Primeau referred the film crew to Gary Graff, an icon rock journalist and Billboard magazine columnist who is a friend of Primeau’s and local Metro Detroit Area resident.
 He also confirmed the song to be Elvis himself.
-Graff also commented on Primea’s forensic credentials and conclusion in the video interview.
+Graff also commented on Primeau’s forensic credentials and conclusion in the video interview.

 The significance of this new song by Elvis Presley is that it will stimulate fan interest in existing Elvis material and fetch a generous amount of money at auction, should that ever happen.
 It has been a long time since the king released any material and his estate Graceland is yet to comment on the discovery.